kernc/xsuspender/README.md

 Usage
 -----
-For brief usage instructions, run:
+For brief usage instructions, run:auto

 ```bash
 xsuspender --help
 ```

+Upon installation there will be a `/etc/xdg/autostart/xsuspender.dektop` file which allows you to autostart xsuspender on the start of your desktop.
+You need to explicitly enable autostarting xsuspender in your desktop's session management settings.

 #### Configuration debugging

 To have it print verbose debug messages about what it is doing, run the